SoftwareAG/c8y-docs/content/thin-edge/thin-edge-tutorials-bundle/device-monitoring.md

 Additionally, the metrics can be used to help the customer troubleshoot when problems with the device are reported.

 Thin-edge.io uses the open source component collectd to collect the metrics from the device, see [https://collectd.org/](https://collectd.org/) for more information.
-Thin-edge.io translates the collected metrics from their native format to the [thin-edge.io JSON](/thin-edge/thin-edge-architecture/#thin-edge-json) format and then into the [cloud-vendor specific format](/thin-edge/thin-edge-architecture/#mapper).
+Thin-edge.io translates the collected metrics from their native format to the [Thin Edge JSON](/thin-edge/thin-edge-architecture/#thin-edge-json) format and then into the [cloud-vendor specific format](/thin-edge/thin-edge-architecture/#mapper).

 Enabling monitoring on your device is a 3-steps process: